splicebox/PsiCLASS/README.md

 ### Example

 The directory './example' in this distribution contains two BAM files, along with an example of a BAM list file.
-You can run PsiCLASS with:
+Run PsiCLASS with:

 	./psiclass -b example/s1.bam,example/s2.bam